-On May 6, 2020, the board of directors of the Partnership's general partner authorized a unit repurchase program (the "Unit Repurchase Program").
+On May 6, 2020, the Board, on behalf of the Partnership, authorized a unit repurchase program (the "Unit Repurchase Program").
 The Unit Repurchase Program enables the Partnership to repurchase up to \$10 million of the Partnership's common units.
 Repurchases under the Unit Repurchase Program may be made from time-to-time through open market transactions, block trades, privately negotiated transactions, or otherwise in accordance with applicable securities laws.
 The timing, price, and amount of repurchases (if any) will be made at the discretion of management of our general partner and are subject to market conditions, as well as corporate, regulatory, and other considerations.
-This Unit Repurchase Program does not obligate the Partnership to acquire any common units and may be cancelled or terminated by our general partner's board of directors at any time.
+During the three and nine months ended